Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 Note that the B-spline curve and surface are accepted but they are not cut into pieces of the desired continuity.
 It is the global continuity, which is seen.

+@subsection occt_modat_5 Adaptors for Curves and Surfaces

+Some Open CASCADE Technology general algorithms may work theoretically on numerous types of curves or surfaces.

+To do this, they simply get the services required of the analyzed  curve or surface through an interface so as to a single API,  whatever the type of curve or surface.
+These interfaces are called adaptors.

+For example, <i> Adaptor3d_Curve </i> is the abstract class which provides  the required services by an algorithm which uses any 3d curve.

+<i> GeomAdaptor </i> package provides interfaces:
+  * On a Geom curve;
+  * On a curve lying on a Geom surface;
+  * On a Geom surface;

+<i> Geom2dAdaptor</i> package provides interfaces :
+  * On a <i>Geom2d</i> curve.

+<i> BRepAdaptor </i> package provides interfaces:
+  * On a Face
+  * On an Edge

+When you write an algorithm which operates on geometric objects, use <i> Adaptor3d</i> (or <i> Adaptor2d</i>) objects.

+As a result, you can use the algorithm with any kind of object, if you provide for this object an interface derived from *Adaptor3d* or *Adaptor2d*.
+These interfaces are easy to use: simply create an adapted curve or surface from a *Geom2d* curve, and then use this adapted curve as an argument for the algorithm? which requires it.

 @section occt_modat_5 Topology

-Open CASCADE Technology Topology allows accessing and manipulating objects data without dealing with their 2D or 3D representations.
+OCCT Topology allows accessing and manipulating data of objects  without dealing with their 2D or 3D representations.
 Whereas OCCT Geometry provides a description of objects in terms of coordinates or parametric values, Topology describes data structures of objects in parametric space.
 These descriptions use location in and restriction of parts of this space.

-To provide its descriptions, OCCT abstract topology offers the following services:
-- Keeping track of Location of shapes
-- Naming shapes, sub-shapes, their orientations and states
-- Manipulating shapes and sub-shapes
-- Exploring topological data structures
-- Using lists and maps of shapes
+Topological library allows you to build pure topological data structures.
+Topology defines relationships between simple geometric entities.
+In this way, you can model complex shapes as assemblies of simpler entities.
+Due to a built-in non-manifold (or mixed-dimensional) feature, you can build models mixing:
+  * 0D entities such as points;
+  * 1D entities such as curves;
+  * 2D entities such as surfaces;
+  * 3D entities such as volumes.

+You can, for example, represent a single object made of several distinct bodies containing embedded curves and surfaces connected or non-connected to an outer boundary.

+Abstract topological data structure describes a basic entity - a shape, which can be divided into the following component topologies:
+  * Vertex - a zero-dimensional shape corresponding to a point in geometry;
+  * Edge - a shape corresponding to a curve, and bound by a vertex at each extremity;
+  * Wire - a sequence of edges connected by their vertices;
+  * Face - part of a plane (in 2D geometry) or a surface (in 3D geometry) bounded by a closed wire;
+  * Shell - a collection of faces connected by some edges of their wire boundaries;
+  * Solid - a part of 3D space bound by a shell;
+  * Compound solid - a collection of solids.

+The wire and the solid can be either infinite or closed.

+A face with 3D underlying geometry may also refer to a collection of connected triangles that approximate the underlying surface.
+The surfaces can be undefined leaving the faces represented by triangles only.
+If so, the model is purely polyhedral.

+Topology defines the relationship between simple geometric entities, which can thus be linked together to represent complex shapes.

+Abstract Topology is provided by six packages.
+The first three packages describe the topological data structure used in Open CASCADE Technology:

+  * <i> TopAbs</i> package provides general resources for topology-driven applications.
+It contains enumerations that are used to describe basic topological notions: topological shape, orientation and state.
+It also provides methods to manage these enumerations.
+  * <i> TopLoc </i>package provides resources to handle 3D local coordinate systems: <i> Datum3D</i>and <i> Location</i>. <i> Datum3D</i> describes an elementary coordinate system, while <i> Location</i> comprises a series of elementary coordinate systems.
+  * <i> TopoDS</i> package describes classes to model and build data structures that are purely topological.

+Three additional packages provide tools to access and manipulate this abstract topology:

+  * <i> TopTools</i> package provides basic tools to use on topological data structures.
+  * <i> TopExp</i> package provides classes to explore and manipulate the topological data structures described in the TopoDS package.
+  * <i> BRepTools </i> package provides classes to explore, manipulate, read and write BRep data structures.
+These more complex data structures combine topological descriptions with additional geometric information, and include rules for evaluating equivalence of different possible representations of the same object, for example, a point.

 @subsection occt_modat_5_1  Shape Location

 A local coordinate system can be viewed as either of the following:
 - A right-handed trihedron with an origin and three orthonormal vectors.
-The **gp_Ax2** package corresponds to this definition.
+The *gp_Ax2* package corresponds to this definition.
 - A transformation of a +1 determinant, allowing the transformation of coordinates between local and global references frames.
-This corresponds to the **gp_Trsf**.
+This corresponds to the *gp_Trsf*.

 *TopLoc* package distinguishes two notions:
 - *TopLoc_Datum3D* class provides the elementary reference coordinate, represented by a right-handed orthonormal system of axes or by a right-handed unitary transformation.